jrburke/adapt-pkg-main/README.md

 **Cons**:

 * Leads to larger config blocks, some of which may not be needed on initial load.
-* Requires modifying the app file that has the config in it.
+* Requires modifying an app file that has the config in it.
+Could cause some mismatches in code style.

 ### Main Adapter Writing